jbetz-jhu/CovariateAdjustmentTutorial/time_to_event_mistie_simulated.md

-The first step in using `adjrct::survrct` is to compute the metadata necessary for computing the model-robust estimates of restricted mean survival time and survival probability:
+The first step in using `adjrct::survrct` is to compute the metadata necessary for computing the model-robust estimates of restricted mean survival time and survival probability: **NOTE: in this particular dataset, this may take some time, considerably more than `survRM2::rmst()`.**

 ``` r
 surv_metadata_unadj <-